Claire-Fisher/boardgame-buddy-ms3/README.md

 - Penny Lewis - User tester

 ## **Thanks**
 - Richard Wells: Senior Developer, site tester, and my Code Institute Mentor.
+Thank you for going above and beyond with your support and patience!
+I massively appreciate the time and expertise you've give me.

 - atapas: for his markdown-cheatsheet [View here](https://github.com/atapas/markdown-cheatsheet#horizontal-line)